AI-Assisted Scientific Assessment: A Case Study on Climate Change: Results

 \subsection{AI Contribution Metrics}

-To evaluate the \assistant's contribution, we analyze the outline and report versions at the sentence level, using sentences as proxies for thematic units.
-We define a set of metrics that adapt ideas from well-established, reference-based, evaluation metrics for language prediction tasks such as machine translation, BLEU~\citep{papineni2002}, and summarization, ROUGE~\citep{lin-2004-rouge}.
+To evaluate the \assistant's contribution, we analyze text at the sentence level.
+The sentence is a linguistic universal that captures a complete thought and is a meaningful proxy for thematic units.

-Let $D$ be the set of sentences in the initial version proposed by the \assistant, the \emph{draft}.
-Let $F$ be the set of sentences in the \emph{final}, expert-curated version: the reference.
+Let $D$ be the list of sentences in the initial version proposed by the \assistant, the \emph{draft}.
+Let $F$ be the list of sentences in the \emph{final}, expert-curated version: the reference.
 We define an alignment $\mathcal{M}$ as a set of matching sentences:

+Semantically, we define a \emph{match} as the sentence $f_j$ expressing a theme or concept also expressed in sentence $d_i$.
 To account for many-to-many relationships (e.g., due to synthesis or expansion), we define alignments for both versions:

-\textbf{Precision (Retention)} \\ We use standard precision as a measure of \emph{thematic retention}: the amount of content proposed by AI that is still present in the expert-curated, version:
+We define two simple metrics, adapted from well-established, reference-based, evaluation metrics for language prediction tasks such as machine translation, BLEU~\citep{papineni2002}, and summarization, ROUGE~\citep{lin-2004-rouge}.
+This is conceptually similar to other human-AI co-authoring frameworks~\citep{coauthor2022}.

-\textbf{Recall (Prevalence)} \\ Similarly, we use sentence recall as a measure of how \emph{prevalent} the AI content is in the ground truth version:
+\textbf{Retention:} Similarly to BLEU, \emph{Retention} is a precision metric.
+It measures the fraction of content proposed by AI that is still thematically present in the reference, expert-curated, version: